+Class participation constitutes 5% of your final grade.
 Consistent attendance at class meetings is crucial to success in this course.
 You are expected to attend all classes in order to receive full benefit from instruction.
+Class attendance will be recorded for each class.